How Much Does Medical School Cost?

 Cost of Living

-The cost of living is near-impossible to pinpoint, as it varies by state, city, and school.
+The cost of living is almost impossible to pinpoint, as it varies by state, city, and school.
 Something as simple as whether you live on or off campus can affect your medical school expenses.
 Similarly, renting a room in a large city may be more expensive than renting in a rural town.

 It's essential to evaluate all factors when estimating your cost of living, including: